OpenDSA/OpenDSA/RST/source/Glossary.rst

    exact-match query
       Records are accessed by unique identifier.

+   exchange
+      A swap of adjacent records in an array.

+   exchange sort
+      A sort that relies solely on exchanges (swaps of adjacent records) to reorder the list.
+Insertion sort and bubble sort are examples of exchange sorts.
+All exchange sorts require :math:`\Theta(n^2)` time in the worst case.

    exponential growth rate
       A growth rate function where :math:`n` (the input size) appears in the exponent.
 For example, :math:`2^n`.